Virginia Tech® home

 How much does the program cost?

-Please note: Accepted offers that are cancelled 30 days prior to the start of camp receive a 50% refund.
-Offers cancelled 14 days or less prior to the start of camp receive no refund.
+Please note: Accepted offers that are cancelled 30 days prior to the start of camp are still responsible for 50% of the tuition.
+Offers cancelled 14 days or less prior to the start of camp are responsible for 100% of the tuition.